 Wellesley’s Pond Road is known for its winding and hilly course through dense forest.
 It’s abutted by farmland, Lake Waban, Wellesley College property, and stately homes, including some owned by the Hunnewells.
 It’s officially a scenic road, though has experienced a change of scenery since two homes were built near the street over the past year.
 Also, when you now look across Rte.
 135 from the top of Pond Road you see a chain link fence topped with barbed wire in front of the railroad tracks.

 Now the scenery at the top of Pond Road, near Rte.
 135, could be changed significantly again.
-The property owner, who sold to the developer those homes at 194 and 196 Pond Road, has now apparently sold 200 Pond Rd., to an investment firm.
+The property owner, who sold to the developer of those homes at 194 and 196 Pond Road that are very close to the street, has now apparently sold 200 Pond Rd., to an investment firm.
 Plans are to build a multi-story, 130,000 sq. ft. assisted living and memory care facility where a 10,000-plus sq. ft.
 Georgian Colonial estate with a pool and tennis court now stands.
 That 1990 home, on property spanning some 9.6 acres, has gone on the market in the past for nearly $10M (see dramatic realtor video).

 While the address for 200 Pond Rd., is in Wellesley, the long, meandering driveway leads to a compound situated across the town line in Natick.